daramirra/daramirra/README.md

   <img src="https://readme-typing-svg.herokuapp.com?color=8B5DDF&font=Knewave&size=35&center=true&vCenter=true&lines=Daria+Lapshinova;QA+engineer">
 </p>

 :heavy_check_mark: *I’m having a 10+ years of experience in information technology industry.
-Currently I am working **QA engineer**.
+Currently I’m working **QA engineer**.
 I like to be involved in all stages of software development and provide customers with a quality product!*

 ## What am I currently up to?